-The named Governor with responsibility for SEND is Mrs Nalini Miligan.
-Her specific responsibilities include:
+The named Governor with responsibility for SEND is Mr Anthony Bremner.
+His specific responsibilities include:

 - 1. Liaising with the school SENDCO. - 2.
 Taking an active part in reviewing the SEND Policy. - 3.
-Ensuring the provision is directly related to need.

-4. Ensuring that there is sufficient finance and support to guarantee the effective operation of the Policy.
+Ensuring the provision is directly related to need. - 4.
+Ensuring that there is sufficient finance and support to guarantee the effective operation of the Policy.

-The school's SENDCo is also the Inclusion Co-ordinator.
-The headteacher and SENDCO are responsible for Child Protection within the school.
+The headteacher and Deputy are responsible for Child Protection within the school.
 Further details of the planned strategies and systems the school has in place to promote inclusion can be found in the 'Inclusion' policy.
 Details of how the school deals with Child Protection issues can be found in the 'Child Protection' policy.